 We share one 23.1 cM segment with each other, which could initially lead one to think that we could be somewhere between 4th-6th cousins.
 Upon closer examination, I realized that she also shares this same segment with my father and my grandmother.

-Furthermore, it’s possible that this DNA segment was inherited by grandmother from one of her parents completely intact – making the common ancestor even further back than the segment size could lead me to believe.
+Furthermore, it’s possible that this DNA segment was inherited by my grandmother from one of her parents completely intact – making the common ancestor even further back than the segment size could lead me to believe.

-Note: This is a super important lesson to learn when it comes to the size of DNA segments – size doesn’t always matter (I wrote more about this phenomenon in my post about sticky DNA segments)
+Note: This is a very important lesson to learn when it comes to the size of DNA segments – size doesn’t always matter (I wrote more about this phenomenon in my post about sticky DNA segments)

 This cousin and I have become friends.
 We are Facebook friends, and we seem to get along pretty well.